HIPS/autograd/docs/tutorial.md

     return max_x + np.log(np.sum(np.exp(x - max_x)))
 ```

-`@primitive` tells autograd not to look inside the function, but instead to treat it as a black box whose gradient can be specified later.
+`@primitive` tells Autograd not to look inside the function, but instead to treat it as a black box whose gradient can be specified later.
 Functions with this decorator can contain anything that Python knows how to execute, including calls to other languages.

 Next, we write a function that specifies the gradient of the primitive `logsumexp`: